Buildup to Easter, The Week of Sunday, February 23: The Fall

-We’ll be starting The Sunday School Zone Buildup To Easter during the week of Sunday, March 3 with the story of Adam and Eve and the account of their sin found in Genesis 3.
+We’ll be starting The Sunday School Zone Buildup To Easter during the week beginning on Sunday, February 23, 2020, with the story of Adam and Eve and the account of their sin found in Genesis 3.
 Why start here?
-Because understanding how sin impacted our world, and the people in it, will help us understand why Jesus had to come and die the horrible death of crucifixion.
+Because understanding how sin impacted our world, and the people in it, will help us understand why Jesus had to come and die the death of crucifixion.
 We’ll actually be looking at two stories (this week and next) related to sin and evil in the world.
 Next week we’ll explore the story of Cain and Abel.
 (Time won’t allow us to look at the story of Noah or the tower of Babel.
 They’re also about sin and evil in our world.)
 First, we will consider Adam and Eve…

 God Isn’t Good After All?

 The story of Adam and Eve’s sin, what we call the Fall, helps us see that sin occurs when we doubt God’s goodness.
 The record of creation found in Genesis 1 shows clearly that God had created a “good” world for people that provided everything humanity could want and need.
 However, rather than trust that God will always do what is best for them, Adam and Eve chose to doubt God and trust… a TREE!
 It’s actually rather comical, except that we also choose to doubt God’s goodness and believe that we know better than God what is best.
 We would never say it out loud, but we’re still tempted to wonder, “God isn’t good after all?”
 This is what we’re actually saying every time we choose our own way over God’s way.

 God Always Has The Final Word